mrbeanbg/omnicloud-createvm-demo/README.md

-# This demonstrates creation of a Virtual Machine by using the Omnicloud Public API
+# Create Virtual Machine by using the Omnicloud Public API

 In order to run this you will need to:
 1. Install [Node](https://nodejs.org/en/) (if you don't have it already)